Vella Eacharan: Political life

 After school education and co-operative training from Co-operative Institute, Madras, he was in Government service (Clerk in Civil Supplies) during 1943–1951.
-However, he left Government service and entered politics as an active worker of the INC. Actively involved in harijan upliftment and Bhoodan work, Eacharan later served as a member of the First Lok Sabha and Second Lok Sabha.
-At the age of 33, Eacharan was elected to the first Lok Sabha in 1952.
+Later he resigned from his service and entered politics as an active worker of the INC. Actively involved in harijan upliftment and bhoodan work, Eacharan later served as a member of the 1st Lok Sabha at the age of 33 in the year 1952 and subsequently in the 2nd Lok Sabha.

-Eacharan was subsequently elected to Kerala Legislative Assembly from Trithala constituency in 1970 and from Wandoor constituency in 1977.
+Eacharan was elected as a member to the Kerala Legislative Assembly from Trithala constituency in 1970 and from Wandoor constituency in 1977.

-Eacharan was the Minister for Devaswoms, Harijan Welfare, Community Development, Colonization and Settlement from 25.9.1971 to 25.3.1977, in the Ministry headed by Shri.
-C. Achutha Menon.
+Eacharan was the Minister for Devaswoms, Harijan Welfare, Community Development, Colonization and Settlement from 1971 to 1977, in the Ministry headed by C. Achutha Menon.

-The landmark initiative of Special Recruitment for Scheduled Castes and Scheduled Tribes in Kerala Government service was started by Vella Eacharan in 1972.
+The initiative of special recruitment of the scheduled castes and scheduled tribes in Kerala public sector jobs was spearheaded by Eacharan in 1972.

-During his tenure as Devaswom minister (1971–77), Eacharan introduced bills like The Guruvayoor Devaswom Bill,1971 and The Koodalmanickam Devaswom Bill, 1971 and The Travancore–Cochin Hindu Religious Institutions (Amendment) Bill,1974.
+During his tenure as Devaswom minister, Eacharan introduced bills like The Guruvayoor Devaswom Bill, 1971 and The Koodalmanickam Devaswom Bill, 1971 and The Travancore–Cochin Hindu Religious Institutions (Amendment) Bill,1974.

 Another major bill introduced by Vella Eacharan was the Bonded Labour System (Abolition) Bill, 1975.

 He was the Founder of Nayanar Memorial Harijan Hostel, Alathur.